taisaoko/Program_Scraper/NOTES.md

 - What is a program?
 A program has a name
-A deal has a URL
+A program has a URL
 A program has a number of credits
 A program has a career opportunity
 A program has a contact